Former NFL player Antonio Cromartie expecting his 14th child, wife says

 ALSO READ: Kevin Hart and Eniko Parrish are expecting

 And again, super sperm?
-How does continue to impregnate his wife even after the surgery.
-According to the American Pregnancy Association, the likelihood of pregnancy after the procedure is less than 1% but still possible depending on the success of the surgery.
+How does he continue to impregnate his wife even after the surgery.
+According to the American Pregnancy Association, the likelihood of pregnancy after a vasectomy is less than 1% but still possible depending on the success of the surgery.

 Cromartie had a short stint with the Indianapolis Colts, playing in four games last year before the end of his 11-season career.